cybermaggedon/ixbrl-reporter/README.md

 # `ixbrl-reporter`

+## Summary

+This is a command-line utility which creates iXBRL-tagged financial reports from configuration templates and account data.
+It currently supports account information from GnuCash files, and also a CSV file of transactions.

-## Introduction
+## iXBRL

-This is a utility which allows accounts managed by the excellent [GnuCash](gnucash.org) accounting software to be presented as iXBRL report output.  iXBRL is commonly used to describe regulatory account information which companies must publish annually.
+The iXBRL format is commonly used to describe regulatory account information which companies must publish.
 Different schemas are in use in different places in the world.
-The example account and report data included in this project uses schemas which are used in the UK reporting regime, but it is possible to define other taxonomies.
+The example account and report data included in this project uses schemas which are used in the UK reporting regime, and there is also a minimalistic ESEF example, but it is possible to define other taxonomies.

 iXBRL stands for "Inline XBRL".
-It was inspired by the XBRL standard (Extensible Business Reporting Language).  iXBRL is HTML with embedded XBRL tags so that the document can be viewed in an HTML browser and read by a human, but the tags are also machine-readable.
+It was built on the XBRL standard (eXtensible Business Reporting Language).  iXBRL is HTML with embedded XBRL tags so that the document can be viewed in an HTML browser and read by a human, but the tags are also machine-readable.
 This allows the same accounts to be usable by a human, and also by automated data extraction tools.

+## Examples

 Included in this repo are example accounts and configuration files exist which output: